 - 108 roses = “Will you marry me?”

-If you’re anything like us, all that rose talk probably has you craving a Bouq of lovely, fragrant blooms for your own special someone… or friend, or yourself!
-Whether you’ve got a romantic occasion coming up, you’re scrambling for a last-minute V-Day gesture, or you just want to treat yourself with some flower-filled self-love, The Bouqs Co. has all the sustainable, farm-to-table roses you could dream of.Shop All
+Giving roses and flowers is a language we share throughout the world.
+Perhaps these insights into rose-giving tradition have inspired you to buy a bouquet of lovely, fragrant blooms for your own special someone… or yourself!
+Whether you’ve got a romantic occasion coming up, you’re looking for the perfect V-Day gesture, or you just want to treat yourself with some flower-filled self-love, The Bouqs Co. sustainable, farm-to-table roses for all your traditions, old and new!Shop All